jahenderson777/cv/index.md

 Lead in-house developer and key player in Riverford's Microsoft Dynamics AX ERP implementation.
 Working closely with project managers, business stakeholders, hosting company and Microsoft partner K3.

-Support engineer and Service Delivery Lead for Riverford's main public facing website.
+Service Delivery Lead for Riverford's main public facing website.
 Developer of numerous applications and changes using a variety of different technologies (predominantly .NET and MSSQL).

 Technical architect, engineer and inspiration behind the SPUDNIK “space” mission.
 Working with a local primary school to send a Riverford potato 25km into the stratosphere on-board a weather balloon (received international media attention)